marcpage/stock_correlation/README.md

 ## How to read the chart

-An example chart is shown below (Note: new image needed with saturation).
+An example chart is shown below.
 The *ticker symbol* is displayed (lower left of the text is at the center of the circle).

 The *area of each circle* is relative to its *yield* (the smaller the circle, the lower the yield).